perfana/afterburner/README.md

 * `/delay?duration=150` delay for 150 millis

 ## memory
-Call this endpoint to increase memory usage.
+Call this endpoint to increase memory usage to simulate a memory leak.

 If you increase the memory usage continuously or with a high number of objects you will likely see a OutOfMemory related issues.